Select the Right Grill for Your RV Lifestyle.

 Cooking on a Grill at your Campsite

-And, many even have a nice gas oven or at least a Convection Microwave oven built in to the RV cabinetry.
+And, many will even have a nice gas oven or at least a Convection Microwave oven built in to the RV cabinetry.
 These appliances are the heart of an RV kitchen and they are used regularly for meal preparation.

 Regardless of whether you're cooking a couple of steaks just for you and your spouse, a pot of Chili, or a platter full of Hamburgers and Hot Dogs for your visiting family and friends, you want to have a grill that is up to the job.